-This used to be the logo of this website previously.
-The site was established in 2007 till sometimes in 2009 and the purpose of the website was to sensitize people to vote good leaders who would not be at a position to legalize abortion becasue the whole act was about the murder of innocent babies which is ungodly.
-I found the below information on the wayback machine, as was posted on the site then.
+The logo above used to be the logo of this website previously.
+The site was established in 2007 till sometime in 2009, and the purpose of the website was to sensitize people to vote good leaders who would not be at a position to legalize abortion because the whole act was about the murder of innocent babies which is ungodly.
+I found the below information on the wayback machine, as was posted on the site back then.

 Legalized abortion, like all state sponsored injustice, is founded on false premises and is opposed to truth, reason and natural law.
 It fosters, sustains and thrives in a climate of prejudice against the unborn child who is an unseen victim.

 By all lawful means, Canadians need to be awakened and alerted to the monstrous injustice of abortion and, where helpful, to its various contributing causes.

 Vote Life, Canada! is an educational resources organization which exists to advance such an objective and to carry it forward to its logical and necessary end, which is complete legal protection for all unborn Canadians through recognition of their full personhood.

 Through coordinated ventures with church leaders and by means of special multimedia presentations and other educational enterprises, Vote Life, Canada! exposes the plight of the unborn.
 Christians are then challenged to take responsible action through the exercise of their democratic voting duties with a view to change existing laws.